bblfsh/scala-client/CONTRIBUTING.md

 target symbols add src/main/resources/lib/libscalauast.dylib.dSYM
 ```

-If that does not load the symbols, you have to make sure libscalauast library has
+If that does not load the symbols, you have to make sure `libscalauast` library has
 already been loaded to the process by `target modules list`.
-On rare occasions, the library can be loaded but the symbols will still refuse
+If the library loads but symbols are not correctly displayed, it probably means
-to load, it most probably mean that the library is from a different fs path.
+the library is at the wrong filesystem path.
 Stop the debugger and do `rm -rf ./target/classes/lib/libscalauast.dylib*`

 To actually debug, set a breakpoint like: